 - Equipment and personal effects coverage can help to repair or replace damaged or lost items such as gear, fishing equipment, cameras and other personal belongings.

-An independent agent in the Trusted Choice network can work with you to determine the appropriate coverage for your needs.
+An independent agent in our network can work with you to determine the appropriate coverage for your needs.
 Because these agents work with multiple insurance companies, they can help protect all of your interests with a broad range of insurance coverage, all from one agency office.

 Is Yacht Insurance Different from Standard Boat Insurance?

 Yacht insurance provides similar types of coverage as standard boat insurance.
 However, yachts have some specific differences from standard boats, and yacht owners generally need certain protection that regular boat insurance does not provide.

 For example, a yacht policy tends to restrict hauling on a trailer to only a few hundred miles, while boat insurance tends to provide coverage for trailering over longer distances.

 Also, deductibles for yacht polices are very flexible, instead of having set amounts like $250, $500 or $1,000.
 Also many yacht policies can include coverage for raising and removing a sunken yacht, while boat policies generally do not include this coverage.

 Is Yacht Insurance Required?